Credit score in the United States

+consumers, and people in low-income neighborhoods.

 History

 Before credit scores, credit was evaluated using credit reports from credit bureaus.
 During the late 1950s, banks started using computerized credit scoring to redefine creditworthiness as abstract statistical risk.
 The Equal Credit Opportunity Act banned denying credit on gender or marital status in 1974, along with race, nationality, religion, age, or receipt of public assistance in 1976.
 Credit scoring adoption accelerated to shield against discrimination lawsuits.

 During the 1970s and 80s, the credit reporting industry relentlessly consolidated and moved aggressively into prescreening.
 The FICO score burst into public consciousness in 1995 when Freddie Mac had lenders use credit scoring for all new mortgage applications.

 Credit scoring models

 Although various methods of estimating creditworthiness existed before, modern credit scoring models date to 1958, when Bill Fair and Earl Isaac created Credit Application Scoring Algorithms, their first credit scoring system.

 FICO score

 The FICO score was first introduced in 1989 by FICO, then called Fair, Isaac, and Company.
 The FICO model is used by the vast majority of banks and credit grantors, and is based on consumer credit files of the three national credit bureaus: Experian, Equifax, and TransUnion.
 Because a consumer's credit file may contain different information at each of the companies, FICO scores can vary depending on which bureau provides the information to FICO to generate the score.